ZL-Li/Task-Planner/README.md

 We use the Python code in [cspProblem.py](/cspProblem.py), which defines a CSP with variables, domains and constraints.
 We add costs to CSPs by extending this class to include a cost and a heuristic function h to calculate the cost.
 We also use the code in [cspConsistency.py](/cspConsistency.py).
 This code implements the transitions in the state space necessary to solve the CSP.
 The code includes a class Search with AC from CSP that calls a method for domain splitting.
 Every time a CSP problem is split, the resulting CSPs are made arc consistent (if possible).
 Rather than extending this class, we prefer to write a new class Search with AC from Cost CSP that has the same methods but works with over constraint optimization problems.
 This involves just adding costs into the relevant methods, and modifying the constructor to calculate the cost by calculating h whenever a new CSP is created.

-Run the code by typing
+Run the code by typing:

 ```
 python3 taskPlanner.py input.txt > output.txt